barkanu/SEATorqueControlBenchmarking/README.md

 # User Manual: Experiments
 For each controller, the following C files are provided in a respective folder.
 When experimentally implementing a controller, make sure that the following files are included in the same folder alongside with myrunner.m and makefile files.
 The respective role of these files are as follows:

-SEALibgen.c: This script includes the basic functions that are required to ensure the communication between the units illustrated in Fig. 8.
+SEALibgen.c: This script includes the basic functions that are required to ensure the communication between the encoders and the Raspi 3.
 It is same for all the controllers.
 SEALibgen.h: It is the header file of SEALibgen.c.
 SEALibex.c: This script includes the controller-specific functions that are necessary to implement the torque controller in question.
 The duration of the experiment can be set using thisscript.
 SEALibex.h: It is the header file of SEALibex.c.